-CLAT Eligibility Criteria 2017 – Chanakya National Law University (CNLU) Patna has declared eligibility criteria of CLAT 2017 as it announced Common Law Admission Test on December 25, 2016 and is to be modified soon.
+CLAT Eligibility Criteria 2017 – Chanakya National Law University (CNLU) Patna declared eligibility criteria of CLAT 2017 as it announced Common Law Admission Test on December 25, 2016.
 CLAT 2017 eligibility criteria are minimum conditions as required by the admission test committee for the national level law admission test.
 CLAT eligibility criteria mention academic qualifications, minimum marks and maximum age attained by the applicants.
 According to the Supreme Court order, vide date, March 3, 2017, the CLAT Committee is to change eligibility criteria of CLAT 2017.
 Candidates who wish to appear for the law entrance examination need to read and understand the eligibility criteria before they begin filling CLAT 2017 application forms.

 Candidates can find here the eligibility of CLAT 2017 for both– undergraduate as well as postgraduate law programmes.

 CLAT Commiittee is yet to announce new age policy for CLAT 2017 after the Supreme Court stays BCI's age policy.
 Earlier, CLAT 2017 committee headed by CNLU Patna had re-introduced age criteria under the CLAT eligibility conditions after all universities including NLUs and law schools were sent an order by the BCI to do so.
 Read what happened!

 CLAT 2017 Eligibility Criteria for undergraduate programmes